alfe-ai/alfe-ai/PrintifyPriceUpdater/README.md

 ## SKU Tracker

 Use the included CLI to maintain a list of Printify SKUs in a local SQLite database.
+The tracker reads your Printify credentials from a `.env` file in this directory, so ensure `PRINTIFY_SHOP_ID` and `PRINTIFY_API_TOKEN` are set before adding SKUs.

 ### Commands